 DIY Fire Starter – Use these three ingredients to make your own DIY Fire Starter.

 Use Sage as a Bug Repellent – Place a bundle of sage, citronella leaves, or cedar bark in your campfire to keep mosquitoes and other bugs away.
-If you can’t find a bundle of sage at your grocery store, Amazon sells Sage Bundles for less than $8.
+If you can’t find a bundle of sage at your grocery store, Amazon sells sage bundles.

 Easy DIY Wasp Trap – The wasps seem to find us every time we begin eating, so this is a great tip.
 Use an empty jar, orange juice, and jam to make a wasp trap.